13.1 – Dig deeper

 - Buy the stock in the derivatives markets.

-- Or choose to trade via the option market
+- Or choose to trade via the options market.

-- Within the option market there are call options and put options.
+- Within the options market, there are call options and put options.

-- You can also do a combination of call and put options to create a synthetic bullish trade
+- You can combine call and put options to create a synthetic bullish trade.

-So what you choose to do after developing a POV is a totally a different ball game.
-Choosing the right instrument to trade which complements your POV is highly critical to profitable trading.
+So what you choose to do after developing a POV is a different ball game.
+Choosing the right instrument to trade that complements your POV is critical to profitable trading.

-For example, if I’m extremely bullish on a stock from 1 year perspective then I’m better off doing a delivery trade.
-However if I’m out rightly bullish on the stock from a short term perspective (say 1 week) then I’d rather choose a futures instrument to trade.
+For example, if I’m extremely bullish on the stock from a 1-year perspective, I’m better off making a delivery trade.
+However, if I’m out rightly bullish on the stock from a short-term perspective (say one week), I’d rather choose a futures instrument to trade.

-If I’m bullish with constraints attached (example – I’m expecting the markets to bounce because of a great budget announcement, but I don’t want to risk much) then it would be prudent to choose an options instrument.
+If I’m bullish with constraints attached (for example – I’m expecting the markets to bounce because of a great budget announcement, but I don’t want to risk much), it would be prudent to choose an option instrument.

-So keeping this in background, go ahead and explore the content on Varsity at Zerodha.
+So keeping this in the background, go ahead and explore the content on Varsity at Zerodha.

 The next two modules will explore concepts that will help us develop POV based on Technical and Fundamental Analysis.

-After reading through these two modules you will get a sense of developing a point of view on markets.
-The later modules we will discuss the different trading instruments that you can choose to complement your point of view.
-As we progress along, we will ramp up the flow to help you start calibrating your trades with effective risk management techniques.
+After reading through these two modules, you will get a sense of developing a point of view on markets.
+In the later modules, we will discuss the different trading instruments you can choose to complement your perspective.
+As we progress, we will ramp up the flow to help you start calibrating your trades with effective risk management techniques.